emberjs/ember.js/CONTRIBUTING.md

 3. If the feature is complex, consider writing an Ember RFC document.
-If we do end up accepting the feature, the RFC provides the needed documentation for contributors to develop the feature according the specification accepted by the core team.
+If we do end up accepting the feature, the RFC provides the needed documentation for contributors to develop the feature according to the specification accepted by the core team.

 4. After discussing the feature you may choose to attempt a Pull Request.
 If you're at all able, start writing some code.
 We always have more work to do